 - 1.2.6 The supply of, and demand for, aggregate in Medway is monitored on an annual basis and the results are reported in the Medway 'Local Aggregates Assessment' (LAA).
 Currently, there are only two permitted quarries for the extraction of sharp sand and gravel in Medway, one inactive and the other commencing extraction in 2017: - Kingsnorth Quarry, and - Perry's Farm (currently inactive). - 1.2.7 The current permission for extraction at Kingsnorth Quarry expires on 1 May 2027.
-The Kingsnorth Quarry site is proximate to the Medway Estuary and Marshes SPA/Ramsar site which would require consideration under the Habitats Regulations if there were any proposals to extend the site. - 1.2.8 At the end of 2022, the permitted reserve of sand and gravel in Medway was 0.372Mt and the landbank was 5.2 years.
-Due to production at the Kingsnorth
+The Kingsnorth Quarry site is proximate to the Medway Estuary and Marshes SPA/Ramsar site which would require consideration under the Habitats Regulations if there were any proposals to extend the site.

-Quarry site only commencing in 2017 the 3-year average of sales has been used to calculate the landbank rather than 10-year average sales9.

-- 1.2.9 The sand and gravel deposits in the Medway area are primarily concentrated on the Hoo Peninsula where river terrace sands and gravels proven resources may be in excess of 1.6 million tonnes, with between 0.9 million tonnes and 3.6 million tonnes of unproven resources, plus buried channel sand and gravel potential resources of 35.6 million tonnes. - 1.2.10 There is no significant soft sand resource in Medway.
-The Folkestone Formation, which is an important source of soft sand in the south east, runs northwest-southeast through Kent.
-Historically soft sand requirements in Medway (for use in mortar and asphalt) have been met by resources in Kent and so Medway's unmet requirements for soft sand are captured within Kent's LAA and its needs are planned for in the Kent Minerals and Waste Local Plan. - 1.2.11 Crushed rock is a construction aggregate generally comprising harder minerals (granite and limestone).
+- 1.2.8 At the end of 2023, the permitted reserve of sand and gravel in Medway was 0.441Mt and the landbank was 9.25 years.
+Due to production at the Kingsnorth Quarry site only commencing in 2017 the 3-year average of sales has been used to calculate the landbank rather than 10-year average sales9. - 1.2.9 The sand and gravel deposits in the Medway area are primarily concentrated on the Hoo Peninsula where river terrace sands and gravels proven resources may be in excess of 1.6 million tonnes, with between 0.9 million tonnes and 3.6 million tonnes of unproven resources, plus buried channel sand and gravel potential resources of 35.6 million tonnes. - 1.2.10 There is no significant soft sand resource in Medway.
+The Folkestone Formation, which is an important source of soft sand in the South East, runs northwest-southeast through Kent.
+Historically soft sand requirements in Medway (for use in mortar and asphalt) have been met by resources in Kent and so Medway's unmet requirements for soft sand are captured within the Kent LAA and its needs are planned for in the Kent Minerals and Waste Local Plan. - 1.2.11 Crushed rock is a construction aggregate generally comprising harder minerals (granite and limestone).
 There are no crushed rock mineral resources in Medway although there are local ragstone resources in Kent.
-Substantial, and strategically significant, quantities of crushed rock are imported to wharves in Medway from other countries including Northern Ireland, Scotland and Norway. - 1.2.12 Other detailed information on minerals in Medway is included in the following documents: - 'State of Medway Report, Minerals', January 2009, Medway Council - Mineral Resource Information in Support of National, Regional and Local Planning, Kent (comprising Kent, Medway and London Boroughs of Bexley and Bromley), British Geological Survey, 200210 - The Gravel Resources of North Kent, November 1987, Kent County Council 11 https://www.medway.gov.uk/downloads/file/373/the gravel resources of north kent november 198
+Substantial, and strategically significant, quantities of crushed rock are imported to wharves in Medway from other countries including Northern Ireland, Scotland and Norway. - 1.2.12 Supply of aggregate in Medway is illustrated in Figure 3 below.